Mini Split Installation: A Guide to Ductless Heating and Cooling

 Is There a Lot of Mess from Ductless Installations?

-No. In fact, we make just one three-inch hole in the wall to accommodate the indoor units.
-Unlike a traditional HVAC system requiring complicated ductwork, we are working with very lightweight units that are easy to mount and cause very little mess during installation.
+No. We make just one three-inch hole in the wall to accommodate the indoor units.
+Unlike a traditional HVAC system requiring complex ductwork, we work with lightweight units that are easy to mount and cause minimal mess.

 Will I Need Much Room Outside for the Installation?

-No, mini-split outdoor condensers are much smaller than a traditional central air system, so they take very little room in your backyard or along the side of your home, depending on where we place it.
+No, mini-split outdoor condensers are much smaller than traditional central air systems.
+They take up little space in your backyard or along your home’s side, depending on placement.

 Won’t Each Indoor Unit Require Lots of Space Like a Window Air Conditioner?

-No, like their outdoor counterparts, the indoor units are very compact.
-As mentioned, we just require a small hole in the wall for installation, and they can be mounted in a lot of different places: on the wall, near the floor, along a ceiling cassette, or in other locations.
-They have a very narrow profile, so they won’t interfere with your furniture layout.
+They can be mounted in a lot of different places: on walls, near floors, along ceiling cassettes, or in other locations.
+Their narrow profiles won’t interfere with your furniture layout.

 How Are the Indoor Units Installed?